CansyLand/holo-pet/docs/PERSISTENCE.md

 import { PetComponent } from '../components/Pet'
 import { PersonalityComponent, BondComponent, PetIdentityComponent } from '../components/Personality'
 import { HygieneComponent } from '../components/Hygiene'
-import { getActivePoopCount } from '../systems/Poop'
+import { getActivePoopCount } from '../systems/Poop' // Simplified system using visibility only
 import { PetDocument } from './api'

 /**